fabric/fabric/docs/index.rst

 .. include:: ../README

-Download/Installation
+Installation
 =====================

 Latest stable version
 ---------------------

-The most recent stable version of Fabric is |release|.
-The recommended installation method is to use ``easy_install`` or ``pip``; or you may download TGZ or ZIP source archives from a couple of official locations.
+Stable releases of Fabric are best installed via ``easy_install`` or ``pip``;
+or you may download TGZ or ZIP source archives from a couple of official locations.
 Detailed instructions and links may be found on the :doc:`installation` page.

 Development version
 -------------------